adapaania/HDFC-Internship/Readme.md

 Each borrower is represented by a **single consolidated record (UID-level aggregation)** to support supervised learning.

+## Data Privacy Notice
+Due to confidentiality constraints, raw datasets and intermediate data files used in this project are not included.
+The repository focuses on demonstrating feature engineering, modeling, and evaluation methodology.

 ---

 ## ⚙️ Feature Engineering